opnfv/yardstick/docs/testing/user/userguide/04-installation.rst

   yardstick env prepare

-**NOTE**: The above command works for four OPNFV installers -- **Apex**, **Compass**, **Fuel** and **Joid**.
-For Non-OPNFV installer OpenStack environment, the above command can also be used to configure the environment.
+**NOTE**: Since Euphrates release, the above command will not able to automatically configure the /etc/yardstick/openstack.creds file.
-But before running the above command in a Non-OPNFV installer environment, it is necessary to create the /etc/yardstick/openstack.creds file and save OpenStack environment variables in it.
+So before running the above command, it is necessary to create the /etc/yardstick/openstack.creds file and save OpenStack environment variables into it manually.
+If you have the openstack credential file saved outside the Yardstcik Docker container, you can do this easily by mapping the credential file into Yardstick container using '-v /path/to/credential_file:/etc/yardstick/openstack.creds' when running the Yardstick container.
 For details of the required OpenStack environment variables please refer to section **Export OpenStack environment variables**

 The env prepare command may take up to 6-8 minutes to finish building yardstick-image and other environment preparation.
 Meanwhile if you wish to